drudru/understanding_redo/README.md

 ## First Build

-The user will run 'redo' on a target.
+For the first build, the user will run 'redo' on a target.
 With the assumption that none of the targets are built, all of the 'do' scripts will be run.
+As they are run, any additional dependency information will be generated.

+## Observations

+The developer must specify the dependencies up to a certain point.
+Past that, it is expected that the utilities will determine and generate additional dependencies.
+For example, a c compiler should emit header dependencies.
+At the same time, if a library changed, it would not be caught by this process.

+Instead of using environment variables, those variables should be persisted into files.

 ## Problems with the Redo model